night-ghost/JAFaR/README.md

 ##Main module

-the main module is usable alone as a 40ch receiver module, but if you connect the second external module, the microcontroller onboard can decide which one to use (so-called "diversity") based on the received signal strength.
-Indeed, this RX5808 modules has an analog output called RSSI proportional on the "quality" of the signal. on the base module the frequency is set by the user using an OSD menu.
+This is the main RX module, usable alone as a 40ch receiver module, but if you connect an "external" module, the onboard microcontroller can decide which RX module has better reception (so-called "diversity") based on the received signal strength.
+Indeed, this RX5808 modules has an analog output called RSSI proportional on the "quality" of the received video signal.
+The receiving video channel (frequency) is set by the user using an OSD menu.

 <p align="center">
 <img src="/docs/base_front.jpg" width="50%" height="50%" />